Troubleshooting

 Authentication

-Comet 18.6.5 and later have built-in options for setting Windows network authentication credentials.
+Comet has a built-in option for setting Windows network authentication credentials.

 Error "A specified logon session does not exist...